 + Frozen Lands & Infinite Sea

-Driven by the challenges of climate change, plastic pollution, declining biodiversity and the disruption of vulnerable ecosystems
+Driven by the challenges of climate change, global warming, declining biodiversity and the disruption of vulnerable ecosystems

-on (remote) islands caused by human intervention, I am looking for traces of the impact that we as human have left on nature.
+on (remote) islands and polar areas through human intervention, I see evidence of the staggering impact the human species has left on Nature.

-Projects such as entering the Global Seed Vault on Svalbard, the semi-circumnavigation of the Antarctic continent, as well as the odyssey through the South Atlantic Ocean and the South Indian Ocean I joined the French Government visiting the stunning “Terres Australes et Antarctique Françaises” (or “T.A.A.F.”, the French subantarctic Islands).
-During these expeditions, I observed the relationship between man and nature from a number of different perspectives.
+Projects include entering the Global Seed Vault on Svalbard, the semi-circumnavigation of the Antarctic continent, and sailing through the South Atlantic Ocean.
+In the South Indian Ocean I joined the French Government visiting the stunning “Terres Australes et Antarctique Françaises” (or “T.A.A.F.”, the French subantarctic Islands).
+During these expeditions, I observed the relationship between man and nature from a number of perspectives.